INQAAHE Conference 2023

 Christopher Hongyi Tao

-A dual doctoral student, supervised by LU and NCCU, majoring in DPS at LU and Ph.D. specialization in educational policy and administration at NCCU.
-He's also an adjunct researcher at CUMT.
+A dual doctoral student, supervised by Lingnan University (LU) and National Chengchi University (NCCU), majoring in Doctor of Policy Studies (DPS) at LU and Ph.D. specialization in educational policy and administration at NCCU.
+He is also an adjunct researcher at China University of Minning and Technology (CUMT).
 His research focuses on comparative higher education, cultural exchanges between rival societies, and neo-institutionalism in policy studies.

-INQAAHE Conference 2023 is sponsored by the Education & Training Evaluation Commission (ETEC), a gold sponsor.
+INQAAHE Conference 2023 is sponsored by KazMunayGas, a platinum sponsor, the Education & Training Evaluation Commission (ETEC), a gold sponsor, Astana Development, a bronze sponsor, and Kazakh Tourism.